palantir/bulldozer/README.md

 means that you _must_ enable branch protection to prevent `bulldozer` from immediately merging every pull request.

-Only pull requests matching the whitelist conditions (or _not_ matching the blacklist conditions) are considered for merging. `bulldozer` is event-driven, which means it will usually merge a pull request within a few seconds of the pull request satisfying all preconditions.
+Only pull requests matching the allowlist conditions (or _not_ matching the blocklist conditions) are considered for merging. `bulldozer` is event-driven, which means it will usually merge a pull request within a few seconds of the pull request satisfying all preconditions.